lukacsg/openlostcat/README.md

 }
 ```

-Note: there is also a keyword `__AND`, in a similar fashion.
+Note: there is also a keyword `__AND_`, in a similar fashion.
 It is mainly for language completeness, as it is usually not necessary to be used.

+## Reusing Subexpressions by References

+... #

 ### Default (Fallback) Category